danielringch/xiamon/docu/plugin/serviceping.md

 summary_interval: "0 0 * * *"  #cron schedule expression
 check_interval: "0 * * * *"  #cron schedule expression
 alert_mute_interval: 24  #hours
-chia:  #optional
+hosts:
+    my_host_1:  # optional
+        type: chia
         cert: "~/.chia/mainnet/config/ssl/full_node/private_full_node.crt"
         key: "~/.chia/mainnet/config/ssl/full_node/private_full_node.key"
         host: "127.0.0.1:8555"
-flexfarmer: #optional
+    my_host_2:  # optional
+        type: flexfarmer
         host: "127.0.0.1:8080"
-sia: #optional
+    my_host_3:  # optional
+        type: sia
         host: "127.0.0.1:9980"
-storj: #optional
+    my_host_4:  # optional
+        type: storj
         host: "127.0.0.1:14002"
 ```

 ## **Basic setup**

+The services to monitor are listed under the key **hosts**.
+For each service, the displayed name is set as a key.

+The key **type** sets the type of service, supported values are `chia`, `flexfarmer`, `sia` and `storj`.

 ### ***Chia***

-The configuration for chia is set by the key **chia**.
 The configuration is the same as for the chia full node plugin and can be found [here](chianode.md).

 ### ***Flexfarmer***

-The configuration for flexfarmer is set by the key **flexfarmer** and has the **host** as value.
+The key **host** specifies the ip and port of the flexfarmer instance.

 The key **api_server_listen** in flexfarmers configuration file needs to be set to `localhost:8080` (access of same machine) or `0.0.0.0:8080` (access in local network) to enable flexfarmers API server.